 You Need to Recognize Your Other Dreams

 Many women have other dreams that don’t include children.
-While kids may be one of their dreams, it doesn’t mean it’s the only one.
+While kids may be one of their dreams, it doesn’t mean it’s the only one they have.
 If you do your job right, in a few short years, your kids will be out of the house and thriving on their own.
 You will no longer have someone who constantly needs you.
 What will you do then?
 If you give up on your own dreams now, you may struggle to pick them back up again when the kids have flown the coop.
 Continuing to follow your passions can be crucial for your life fulfillment.

 Find What Fulfills You